kauralasoo/MTAT.03.239_Bioinformatics/Snakemake_tutorial.md

 	hisat2 -x annotations/hisat2_index/hisat2_index -1 data/fikt_A.1.fastq.gz -2 data/fikt_A.2.fastq.gz | samtools view -Sb > results/fikt_A.bam

-One option is to use named We can easiliy convert it into a Snakemake rule:
+One option is to specify names for input  We can easiliy convert it into a Snakemake rule:

 	rule align_reads:
 		intput: